 My mom’s Texas sheet cake is so chocolatey and moist, and best of all it’s so easy to make.
-Even I can bake it.
+Even I can bake it!
+So if you are looking for a dessert to take to a party this is a guaranteed winner!

 Today at Sunday Supper we are making holiday desserts.
 My mom wasn’t a huge baker but what she made was very good.
 I can only remember 3 desserts that she made: apple pie, chocolate mousse cake and this Texas sheet cake.
 She always made apple pie for her little brother, my Uncle Bill.
 We always teased her when we saw her making one by asking if Uncle Bill was coming over.
 Usually he was. 😉